Lutece twins: Appearances

 The Luteces are introduced as two mysterious individuals that take Booker on a boat to a lighthouse that enables airborne transportation to the floating city of Columbia.
 From then onwards, both individuals became the center of numerous odd phenomena encountered throughout Booker's travels in Columbia.
 They appear seemingly at random, often compelling the player through Booker to make seemingly trivial choices or providing cryptic advice about current objectives.
 In an early scene, they ask Booker to flip a coin, which has come up heads 122 times out of 122 flips, evidenced by tally marks on both sides of the sandwich board worn by the gentleman Lutece.
 The player may also collect portable voice recording devices called voxophones which contain personal messages from Rosalind at various locations.
 These recordings provides insight into Columbia and its mysteries, and allows players to deduce the extent of their involvement by piecing the audio logs together.

 The Luteces are revealed over the course of Infinites story to be parallel universe versions of the same person, which is the basis of their in-sync interactions with each other and their ability to finish each other’s thoughts.
 In the main timeline of BioShock Infinite, Rosalind Lutece is a physicist who developed the technology that made the floating city of Columbia a reality.
 During one of her experiments she met Robert Lutece, a male version of herself from another universe, whom she refers to as her "brother".
 The discovery of a machine at Rosalind's boarded up residence that could produce 'tears", fissures in dimensional time and space that offer a route to an alternate universe which does not exist in the current world, reveal that the Luteces initially worked for Father Zachary Hale Comstock, the leader of Columbia.
-They devised a plan to secure a child as the future successor for Comstock, who had become sterile as a result of the machine's effects on him, but later turned against him when they realized Comstock's true nature.
+They devised a plan to secure a child as the future successor for Comstock, who had become sterile as a result of the machine's effects on him, but later turned against him when they realize that Comstock uses the child, Elizabeth, to commit genocide by raining fire down on the 'Sodom below'.
 In retaliation, Comstock arranged for the deaths of the Luteces through a sabotage of the Lutece machine.
-The Luteces had survived the machine's malfunction, but find themselves in a quantum state of flux, where they are able to travel between universes freely and in turn cannot be affected by the phenomena of a given universe.
+The Luteces however survived the machine's malfunction, but find themselves in a quantum state of flux, where they are able to travel between universes freely and in turn cannot be affected by the phenomena of a given universe.